linuxgoose/python-monitoring/README.md

 python python-monitoring.py
 ```

 This service may also be ran as a systemd service.
-Please visit the Systemd Serivce for more information.
+Please visit the Systemd Service for more information.

 ## Systemd Service Setup
 To set up a systemd service, use the following configuration: